MicrosoftDocs/bot-docs/articles/v4sdk/skills-conceptual.md

   - To check why the skill is ending, check the activity's _code_ parameter, which could indicate that the skill encountered an error.
 - Cancelling a skill from the consumer by sending an `endOfConversation` activity to the skill.

+#### Invoking a skill from a dialog

+If you are using dialogs, you can use a _skill dialog_ to start and continue a skill.
+While the skill dialog is the active dialog, it will forward activities to the invoked skill. <!--TODO Flesh this out-->

 ## Skill bots

 With minor modifications, any bot can act as a skill.
 Skill bots: